vmware-tanzu/community-edition/addons/packages/external-dns/README.md

   volumes: []
 ```

-Once the configuration file is updated with your information, deploy the ExtenralDNS package to your cluster.
+Once the configuration file is updated with your information, deploy the ExternalDNS package to your cluster.

 ```shell
 tanzu package install external-dns.tce.vmware.com --config external-dns.tce.vmware.com-values.yaml